nebulasio/nebdocs/docs/dapp-development/rpc/rpc_admin.md

 ***

 #### SignTransactionWithPassphrase
 SignTransactionWithPassphrase sign transaction.
-The transaction's from addrees must be unlocked before sign call.
+The transaction's `from` address must be unlocked before the 'sign' call.

 | Protocol | Method | API |
 |----------|--------|-----|